kion/mbgen/README.md

   - if not specified, the default value of `localhost` is used
 * [optional] `servePort` - port to use for `serve` command
   - if not specified, the default value of `8888` is used
+* [optional] `deployPath` - deploy destination path
+  - must be specified for the `deploy` command to work
+  - _if `deployHost` and `deployUsername` config options are not specified, the `deployPath` is used as a local path - this is mostly useful for testing purposes only_
+* [optional] `deployHost` - remote host (a domain name or an IP address) to deploy the site to
+* [optional] `deployUsername` - username for the SSH connection to the remote deployment host

 ## License